 Zeller and Square are the two names most Australian small businesses weigh up when they want simple card payments without a bank contract.
 Both are pay as you go, both skip monthly fees and lock-ins, and both ship hardware you can be trading on the same day.
-The difference comes down to the rate you pay and how much else you want the provider to do.
+The difference comes down to the rate you pay, whether you can route debit taps to a cheaper network, and how much else you want the provider to do.
+Plans and pricing checked July 2026, and every figure below is pulled live from our pricing database.

 Pricing and rates compared

-Zeller's headline is a flat 1.4% in person, including on American Express, which undercuts Square's 1.6%.
-On $15,000 of monthly card takings that is roughly $30 a month back in your pocket before you count anything else, so a cafe or shop that takes most payments at the counter will usually pay less with Zeller.
+Zeller's headline is a flat 1.4% in person, including on American Express at the same 1.4%, which undercuts Square's 1.6%.
+On a typical month of card takings that gap puts money back in your pocket before you count anything else, so a cafe or shop that takes most payments at the counter will usually pay less with Zeller.
+The calculator above turns that rate gap into a dollar figure for your own volume.

 Online flips the comparison into a maths problem.
-Zeller charges 1.7% plus $0.25 a transaction, while Square charges a flat 2.2%.
-The break even sits near a $50 order: above it Zeller is cheaper, below it Square's no fixed fee structure wins because the 25c hurts small baskets.
+Zeller charges 1.7% + $0.25 per transaction, while Square charges a flat 2.2%.
+There is a break even order value: above it Zeller is cheaper, below it Square's no fixed fee structure wins because the fixed 25 cent component hurts small baskets.
+The two providers cost the same at an order value of about $50, where Zeller's 0.5% rate saving exactly offsets its 25 cent fee.
+Above $50 Zeller pulls ahead, below it Square does.
 The calculator above lets you set your in person and online split and your average transaction so you can see which way your own numbers fall.
 Both providers refund chargebacks for free, so that is not a deciding factor between them.

 Who each one is built for